go-go-golems/remarquee/ttmp/2025/12/24/RMQ-0006--rmdoc-rendering-testing-validation-golden-runner/analysis/01-using-remarks-for-golden-testing-and-pdf-comparison.md

 ### Helper CLI in remarquee

 For a tighter loop, remarquee includes a helper command that:
-- renders selected PDF pages to PNGs (UniDoc renderer)
+- renders selected PDF pages to PNGs (Poppler `pdftoppm`, by default)
 - calls `pinocchio code professional --images ... <prompt>`

 Example: